 What is the role that art can play in helping us confront our new reality?

 Experience has taught me that making of any kind--be it traditional craft, fine art, DIY, high-end or street-level--has the capacity to calm and connect us and make us feel useful, especially when we are disappointed, frightened or just plain baffled.
 I believe that the act of making--of being creative--helps keep our souls intact.
 It's a way to make sense of the strangeness of being alive.
-I'm going to steal from photographer Robert Adams, because he says it best.
-In documenting the damage being done to the American West, he said, “The goal is to face facts but to find a basis for hope.
+I'm going to borrow from photographer Robert Adams.
+Decades ago, while documenting the damage being done to the American West, he wrote, “The goal is to face facts but to find a basis for hope.
 To try for alchemy.”
-Isn't that what we're doing?
+I think that's precisely what we're doing here.

 Christy Zuccarini lives in Baltimore.